KaiqueMCR/BBQ-Meter/README.md

 # Barbecue Meter

-Web application that calculates the amount of meat and drink for a barbecue, having as parameters the number of people and duration of the event.
+Webpage that calculates the amount of meat and drink for a barbecue, having as parameters the number of people and duration of the event.

 ## Screenshots